Sayed94h/Sayed94h/README.md

   - VirtualBox

 ### I am learning:
-- Angular Frontend Framework
-- Improving my knowledge of React Frontend Library
+- Frontend Frameworks/libs
-- Python
-- Improving my knowledge of C++
+- Improving my knowledge of TypeScript, Python, C++ and C#
-- Improving my knowledge of TypeScript
+- Improving my knowledge of mobile application development

 ## Thank you for your visit